Imports Modification

 Nanobind Leaks

-Because of Python reference counting, you might experience Nanobind warnings about leaked objects.
-You can turn off these warnings using lief.disable_leak_warning()
+Due to Python’s reference counting, you might encounter Nanobind warnings about leaked objects.
+You can disable these warnings using lief.disable_leak_warning().

-The fourth parameter of this callback: uint64_t RVA is the address in the IAT where the address of the resolved function () is going to be stored by the loader.
+The fourth parameter of this callback, uint64_t RVA, is the address in the IAT where the address of the resolved function () will be stored by the loader.

-For instance, we can trace these addresses as follows:
+For example, these addresses can be traced as follows:

 def iat_resolution_cbk(pe: lief.PE.Binary, imp: lief.PE.Import,